 If the word “peel” immediately brings to mind Samantha’s “beef carpaccio” face in that one episode of Sex and the City, we don’t blame you.
 After all, the very word lends itself to images of raw, red, painful skin.
-But it might be time for a paradigm shift—there’s a lot about peels that you don’t know (including the fact that they can actually be—wait for it—gentle).
+It's time for a paradigm shift.
+There’s a lot about peels that you don’t know, including the fact that they can actually be—wait for it—gentle.

-We spoke with peel expert and esthetician Kerry Benjamin and asked her to share all the things about peels that you don’t know—like how pH balance plays a part, the right age to start getting peels, and the one thing you should always avoid afterwards.
-Keep reading for six surprising things about peels you didn’t already know!
+We asked board certified dermatologist Annie Chiu, MD, and peel expert Kerry Benjamin to share the most essential info about peels that you might not know—like how pH balance plays a part, the right age to start getting peels, and the one thing you should always avoid afterward.
+Keep reading for six surprising things about peels you didn’t already know.

 Like most people, you probably judge the strength of a peel on the percentage of active ingredients.
 For example, one would assume that a 15% glycolic acid peel would be more intense than a 10% glycolic acid peel.
 However, there’s something else you should take into account: pH balance.
 “The lower the pH level, the more acidic and more aggressive the peel,” Benjamin says.
-“Dermatologists can administer peels with a lower pH than estheticians.”
-She says that these lower pH balance peels can penetrate through the epidermis to the dermal layer and are highly invasive, painful, and need considerable downtime.
+“Dermatologists can administer deep chemical peels with a low pH.
+Estheticians (practicing skincare under a dermatologist) administer most low pH peels.”

 If you thought peels were only for those with wrinkles, you thought wrong.
 “Young teens with acne can safely be treated with peels twice a month until their acne has cleared up,” Benjamin says.
 “A typical corrective treatment plan is every two weeks for acne, and every three weeks for hyperpigmentation.”

 Peels with salicylic acid, like Jessner Peels, can be used to effectively treat acne at any age.
-They exfoliate the top layer of your skin, causing natural cell turnover to speed up, and help minimize oil production, unclog pores, and banish blackheads and whiteheads.
+They exfoliate the top layer of your skin, causing natural cell turnover to speed up, and help minimize oil production, unclog pores, and reduce the formation of blackheads and whiteheads.